 You land in a new timezone, your watch says one thing, your body says another, and your brain feels like wet sand.
 Jetlag is not just tiredness.
 It is a circadian misalignment problem that affects sleep, mood, digestion, and cognition for days.
 The good news is you can shorten recovery dramatically with the right schedule of light, sleep, and meals.
+Most travelers wing it and pay for it.
+A small set of apps actually solve the problem with circadian science.

 What Makes a Great Jetlag Recovery App